BTNeandertha1/BTDiablo/README.md

 BTDiablo is a mod by [BTNeandertha1](https://www.twitch.tv/btneandertha1) for Diablo II Resurrected.
 As such, it is only to be used in Single Player.

+- For all your BTDiablo needs please check our [wiki](https://btd.miraheze.org/).

 ## Game
 - More Challenging
 - Built in Loot Filter